microsoft/vscode-docs/blogs/2016/08/15/introvideos.md

 ---
 Order: 13
 TOCTitle: Intro Videos
-PageTitle: Intro Videos
+PageTitle: Visual Studio Code Introductory Videos
 MetaDescription: We want to help people get going with VS Code.
-Watch our new intro videos to jump start your work with VS Code.
+Watch our new introductory videos to jump start your work with VS Code.
-Date: 2016-08-02
+Date: 2016-08-15
 ShortDescription: Watch our new intro videos to jump start your work with VS Code.
 Author: Wade Anderson
 ---

 # Announcing Intro Videos

-August 2, 2016 by Wade Anderson, [@waderyan_](https://twitter.com/waderyan_)
+August 15, 2016 by Wade Anderson, [@waderyan_](https://twitter.com/waderyan_)

-On the product team, we're constantly trying to make VS Code better for you.
+On the product team, we're constantly trying to make Visual Studio Code better.
 We spend hours in interviews, usability studies, and interacting with you online.

-A theme that has constintely come up with new users (especially users new to coding) is the need to improve the first experience.
-Initially, this was hard for us to understand.
-We use VS Code for our development everyday and don't empathize well with the newest users.
+One theme we hear from users new to VS Code is that they would like more on-boarding material.
+They want to be able to get up and running with VS Code quickly and be able to take advantage of its powerful features right away.

-Today, we're announcing a set of introductory videos.
-These videos are meant to be the most basic introduction to downloading, installing, and using IntelliSense, debugging, version control and more.
+To help new users, today we are announcing a set of introductory videos.
+These videos give a basic introduction to downloading and installing VS Code and using features like IntelliSense, debugging, version control and more.

 ## Take a Look

-Navigate to [Intro Videos - Overview](/docs/introvideos/overview) to get started.
-Below is the first video covering download, install, and the basics of VS Code.
-See the full outline and additional learning resources [here](/docs/introvideos/basics).
+Navigate to [Intro Videos - Overview](/docs/introvideos/overview.md) to get started.

+Below is the first video covering downloading, installing, and the basics of VS Code:

 <iframe src="https://www.youtube.com/embed/fpqy0ZkavWM?rel=0&amp;disablekb=0&amp;modestbranding=1&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

+See the full outline and additional learning resources [here](/docs/introvideos/basics.md).

 We want your feedback.
 What other videos would you like to see?
 Leave feedback in [this survey](https://www.surveymonkey.com/r/H9W7K8J) or ping me on [Twitter](https://twitter.com/waderyan_).